calvin-mar/csc362-proj-FALL25-PandZ/README.md

 - [ ] Account management (add emails to clients, allow clients to change passwords, perhaps add password recovery????)
 - [ ] Consider changing password handling over to a password manager
 - [ ] Post Redirect Get on all pages
 - [ ] Functionize php and create tests for them.
+- [ ] Fix up inserts for Zoning Permit Application and make it look like the other php pages.